Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

 #### HTML form

-The HTML captures that data that will be submitted to the `PassthroughController`.
+The HTML captures the data that will be submitted to the `PassthroughController`.

 snippet: form

 #### Form submission

-The JavaScript that submits the data does so through by building up a [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) and [Posting](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data#The_POST_method) that via the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+The JavaScript that submits the data does so through by building up a [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object and [POSTing](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data#The_POST_method) that via the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 snippet: PostToBus

 #### MessageId generation

-For deduplication to operate, the client must generate a [MessageId](/nservicebus/messaging/message-identity.md), so that any retries can be ignore.
+For deduplication to operate, the client must generate a [MessageId](/nservicebus/messaging/message-identity.md), so that any retries can be ignored.
 JavaScript does not contain native functionality to generate a GUID, so a helper method is used.

 snippet: Guid

 ## Testing

-The solution includes a integration test that verifies that a submitted HTTP request is intercepted by the SampleEndpoint.
+The solution includes an integration test that verifies that a submitted HTTP request is intercepted by the SampleEndpoint.

 snippet: IntegrationTests